-(v) Defined contribution plan
+(iii) Defined contribution plan

 The Company also operates a defined contribution pension plan (the Plan) which covers employees employed after 2015.
-The Company's contribution expense in relation to this Plan for the year amounts to \$76 thousand (2021: \$72 thousand).
+The Company's contribution expense in relation to this Plan for the year amounts to \$86 thousand (2022: \$76 thousand).

-(k) Other assets and liabilities
+(h) Other assets and liabilities